tk382/tk382.github.io/_pages/about.md

 Research Interests
 ====
-I am interested in applied data analysis and methodology developments.
+I work on applied data analysis and methodology developments.
 My current research focuses on applications to biology including DNA-seq, RNA-seq. and scRNA-seq.
 Data sets in biology pose difficult statistical challenges because they are often high dimensional, intricately correlated, and incomplete.
 My role as a statistician is to develop methods to learn as much meaningful information from these data sets.
 My methods range from Bayesian variable selection to network analysis and similarity learning.
 I am also interested in the application of machine learning and predictive modeling in genomics.